Category Archives: Word Studies

 A very revealing image of Jesus starts back in the Old Testament in Exodus 25.
 God gave Israel specific instructions for building the Tabernacle which was a portable dwelling place for God and a house for worship which later would be replaced with the temple.
 Within that “dwelling” was a specific place where sins would be atoned for and where God would meet with man.

-In Exodus 25: 22 God states that this is the place where he will meet with Moses and speak to him from above the mercy seat. (“There I will meet with you; and from above the mercy seat, from between the two cherubim which are upon the ark of the testimony; I will speak to you about all that I will give you in commandment for the sons of Israel.”)
+In Exodus 25: 22 God states that this “mercy seat” is the place where he will meet with Moses (“There I will meet with you; and from above the mercy seat, from between the two cherubim which are upon the ark of the testimony; I will speak to you about all that I will give you in commandment for the sons of Israel.”)

 Jesus –Our Mercy Seat